piotrhabecki/sorting-visualizer/README.md

 * Each reshuffle action is highlighted.

+📱 It is responsive, you can run it on your phone as well 📱

 ## How to run it on your machine

 If you want to run the code you just have to: